Flutter vs. React Native: Which One to Choose in 2022?

-Let's compare the leading market players today and will conclude choosing the best framework for your next mobile application.
+Let's compare the leading market players today and will conclude by choosing the best framework for your next mobile application.

 Which framework to use?